top of page

 Beacon Client Solutions

-When you provide bank statements, you show how much money you make and how much money you spend.
-Overall, this is a critical part of negotiating payment plans or mediating trouble paying.
-Further, as mentioned above, if you are spending money on things like Burger King and personal expenses it will be used against you.
+When you provide bank statements, you show how much money you make and how much you spend.
+This information is critical for negotiating payment plans or mediating trouble paying.
+If you are spending money on personal expenses, it will be used against you.

 Bank statements tell the alternative lender who you bank with, and with that comes your account information.
 When you default, alternative lenders will quickly cut you off from your bank accounts.
-Again, this will make your negotiation stance one of weakness and overall cause you to make a bad deal to get your bank account unfrozen.
-And while alternative lenders in most cases need a judgement to take your money from the bank, they will get a judgement and take your money if they can.
+This situation weakens your negotiation stance and may force you to make a bad deal to get your bank account unfrozen.
+While alternative lenders typically need a judgment to take your money from the bank, they will pursue a judgment if they can.

 Beacon Client Solutions

-Overall, small business funders who collect bank statements think they are making sound decisions but in the end, they are just using an awful non-scientific way of gauging risk for default.
-Most of the time they lose.
-And when defaults happen, their saving grace is that they have three months of information that they can use to go after small business owners.
-We advise those are considering alternative funding or who have defaulted to consider the pros and cons of providing alternative lenders their bank statements.
+Overall, small business funders who collect bank statements think they are making sound decisions.
+However, they are often using a flawed, non-scientific method to gauge default risk.
+Most of the time, they lose.
+When defaults happen, their saving grace is that they have three months of information to pursue small business owners.
+I advise those considering alternative funding or who have defaulted to weigh the pros and cons of providing alternative lenders with their bank statements.

 The team at Beacon Client Solutions regularly works with clients who have been taken advantage of by MCA companies.
-Specifically, those business owners who have been burned.
+Specifically, we assist business owners who have been burned.

-Dr. Thomas Tramaglini is the Managing Director and Negotiations Manager for Beacon Client Solutions, a company that supports small businesses on a host of fronts, especially MCA debt.
-Thomas has been a small business owner for many years, as well as held leadership positions in several organizations and companies.
-Thomas holds a B.A. in History, as well as Masters and Doctorate in Organizational Leadership from Rutgers, The State University of New Jersey.
+Dr. Thomas Tramaglini is the Managing Director and Negotiations Manager for Beacon Client Solutions, a company that supports small businesses on various fronts, especially MCA debt.
+I have been a small business owner for many years and have held leadership positions in several organizations and companies.
+I hold a B.A. in History, as well as a Masters and Doctorate in Organizational Leadership from Rutgers, The State University of New Jersey.

 Comments